ioerror/mpOTR/README.md

     XXX: Do we really want to reveal the nickname to the server?

->   XXX: TODO: Enforce binding that each client's value for the channel name is
+    XXX: TODO: Enforce binding that each client's value for the channel name is consistent.
-> consistent.
-This could be checked in the Assert() message before allowing chat.

 Each principal performs a pair-wise deniable authenticated key-exchange, multiplexed by the Cryptocat server.
 Currently, this is an Elliptic Curve